What you need to know about the SNC-Lavalin affair

 However, in those cases, when the attorney general has issued a directive, those directives are to be made in writing, and made public by being published in the Canada Gazette, the official newspaper of the Government of Canada.

-What's been the response to the allegations from current and former government officials?
+What's been the response to the allegations from the prime minister?

-He also acknowledged that during his Sept.
-17 meeting with Wilson-Raybould, he pointed out that he was the MP for Papineau, a riding in Quebec — where SNC-Lavalin is based — but denied he was pressuring her for partisan interests.
+Trudeau has also acknowledged that during his Sept.
+17 meeting with Wilson-Raybould, he pointed out that he was the MP for Papineau, a riding in Quebec — where SNC-Lavalin is based — but denied he raised that point for partisan interests.

 Are there any potential criminal implications for the PMO?